aixigo/arestocats/README.md

 > Run declarative integration tests against your REST services

-_Note that this project, while already useful, is still maturing and being actively developed._
+_Note that this project, while useful, is no longer being actively developed._

 ## Features